Pathways and Trails Masterplan

 Marianne

-Marianne almost 2 years ago
+Marianne over 2 years ago

 My wife and I have lived at West Pointe for 12 years.
 We bike and walk along Butler Creek.
 The road is narrow and has no shoulders.
 We need to have the proposed Butler Creek trail constructed.
 It will improve pedestrian and bikers using this road.
 The subdivision is growing quickly with over 40 new units built in the last 18 months.
 Many of these new residents are young professionals, some with families.
 Now is the time to create the infrastructure current demand and future growth.
 Users include staff from the USFS facility at the airport and employees of businesses in the Industrial Park.
 New housing developments are being planned adjacent to Desmet School.
 This will include affordable housing for young families who will use this proposed trail.
 The Hansen Ranch has provided access along their property on Butler Creek.
 This project needs to be moved up in the priority for your agency and I believe there is still money available from the 2008(?)
 Open Space Bond Issue for trails.